ElenaCM-0/disys/01_notes.md

         Once the host has received enough accepts, the playing party begins The playing party begins when either 3 accepts are received or a timeout has passed

+    General ideas for file transfer:
+        - One party, one song
+        - Each party has a limit of songs to send, for example, five songs per party.
+Before starting the party, the host node will send all of the songs it wants to play.
+        - The party starts when 5 songs have been shared when they are shared, the host can move only between these five songs.
+While these songs are playing, the host is sharing the rest of the songs in the background
+        - How about having playlists?
+Maybe the host node can chose a playlist and use some bittorrent deal for getting playlists?

+    During the party:
+        - The host node can skip the current song and chose the songs to play, only within the playing-pool shared
+        - Will other nodes be able to make music choices?

 Project description
 2-3 pages long
 describe the topic, architecture (nodes and their roles), if it is going to have fases